Islam Issa (academic): Awards and nominations

 Issa's book Milton in the Arab-Muslim World won the Outstanding First Book award of the Milton Society of America.
 He has also been named as Birmingham City University's Researcher of the Year.
-Issa won the Research Project of the Year at the Times Higher Education awards.

-He was a finalist for Excellence in Community Relations at The Muslim News Awards and Services to Education at British Muslim Awards.
-His exhibition "Stories of Sacrifice", won the Muslim News Awards Excellence in Community Relations prize.
+He is a winner of the Excellence in Community Relations at The Muslim News Awards and two-time finalist for Services to Education at the British Muslim Awards.